Developer Guide

 The following classes had to be extended in order to support meeting list

-The app maintained its own internal list of meetings in the ModelManager
+The app maintained its own internal list of meetings in the ModelManager and the

 was no need of having to create additional classes to support the model or logic classes